What Are The Best Cleaning Tools For My Hearing Aid

 Hearing Aid Cleaning Tool: Dehumidifier Case

-Also known as a hearing aid drying pot, If you suffer with sweaty ears, or a build up of moisture in your hearing aid tubing.
+Hearing aid dehumidifers, also known as a hearing aid drying pot, If you suffer with sweaty ears, or a build up of moisture in your hearing aid tubing.
 A hearing aid dehumidifier case can help to remove moisture from the hearing aid overnight.
-A hearing aid dehumidifer case come in different shapes and sizes but all do the same job.
-It requires no batteries or electricity to work just a lining of a dehumidifier sponge or drying capsule to absorb the moisture.
-A drying capsule will consist of a sillica gel tablet, this will last you up to a month of use, certain dehumidifier sponges can last for 6 months.
+A hearing aid dehumidifer case comes in different shapes and sizes but all do the same job.
+Some require no batteries or electricity to work, like below, they have just a lining of a dehumidifier sponge or drying capsule to absorb the moisture.
+A drying capsule will consist of a sillica gel tablet, this will last you up to a month of use, some dehumidifier sponges can last for 6 months.
 A capsule will be roughly 3cm by 1cm in size.
 It is a shame there is not environmentally friendly as the drying capsules having to be replaced reguarly making it quite wasteful.

 There is a more environmentally friendly option which uses a gentle dry heat to remove moisture from your hearing aid instead.
 This is a small electronic container with the option of a 3 or 6 hour drying time.
 This type of dehumidifying case cannot be left overnight therefore you will need to use it for a few hours before you get on with your day, this has the negative that when you are up you really should have your hearing aid in.